dst-ws22/website/docs/project-description.md

 **Please ask me if you're unsure whether your data set meets the criteria.**

-For each data set, include the following:

-**Introduction and data**

--   State the source of the data set.
--   Describe when and how it was originally collected (by the original data curator, not necessarily how you found the data)
--   Describe the observations and the general characteristics being measured in the data

-**Question**

--   Describe a question you're interested in answering using this data.

-**Overview of data**

--   Use the Pandas functions to provide an overview of each data set
+### Submission

+You need to:

+1. Fill out a first draft version of the ["Big Idea Worksheet"](https://docs.google.com/document/d/1-GZvhdbhLYLB_Bo1arj1rgTqbJ5SUoU21vtgbYEhVqk/edit?usp=sharing) (as much as possible) for every dataset and save the PDF in your GitHub project environment inside the folder `references` as `big-idea-draft-data1.pdf` and `big-idea-draft-data2.pdf`
+2. Fill out the file `topics-ideas.ipynb` in your project environment (see path: `references`) and save it as HTML file.

-Submit the HTML or PDF of the topic ideas to Moodle.
+Submit the 3 files to Moodle.

 (project-proposal)=
 ## Project proposal

-The purpose of the project proposal is to help you think about your analysis strategy early.
+The purpose of the project proposal is to help you think about your communication strategy early.

-Include the following in the proposal:

-### Introduction

-The introduction section includes

--   an introduction to the subject matter you're investigating
--   the motivation for your question (citing any relevant literature)
--   the general (research) question you wish to explore
--   your hypotheses regarding the research question of interest.

-### Data description

-In this section, you will describe the data set you wish to explore.
-This includes

--   description of the observations in the data set,
--   description of how the data was originally collected (not how you found the data but how the original curator of the data collected it).

-### Analysis plan

-In this section, you will provide a brief overview of your analysis approach.
-This includes:

--   Description of the most relevant variables.
--   Visualization ideas and summary statistics for the relevant variables.

-### Data dictionary

-Create a data dictionary for all the variables in your data set.
-Include the following information for every variable: Name, description, type and format.

-- `Type`: nominal, ordinal or numeric
-- `Format`: int, float, string, category, date or object

 ### Submission

+You need to:

+1. Fill out the ["Big Idea Worksheet"](https://docs.google.com/document/d/1-GZvhdbhLYLB_Bo1arj1rgTqbJ5SUoU21vtgbYEhVqk/edit?usp=sharing) and save the PDF in your GitHub project environment inside the folder `references` as `big-idea-proposal.pdf`
+2. Fill out the file `project-proposal.ipynb` in your project environment (see path: `references`) and save it as HTML file.

-Push all of your final changes to the GitHub repo, and submit the HTML or PDF file of your proposal to Moodle.
+Push all of your final changes to the GitHub repo, and submit  `big-idea-proposal.pdf` and `project-proposal.html` to Moodle.

 ### Proposal grading